Vanaila DigitalVANAILA · SINCE 2018

 The Compound Effect

 Automating one task saves maybe 2 hours per week.
 Automate five tasks and you've reclaimed a full workday.
-Over a year, that's 50+ days of productive time returned to your business.
+Over a year, that's 50+ days of productive time returned to your business — without hiring anyone.

 Vanaila Editorial